socadk/design-practice-repository/activities/DPR-StorySplitting.md

 Event storming can either trigger story capturing and splitting, or be performed when following the workflow steps.

 [Story Mapping](https://www.agilealliance.org/glossary/storymap/) and [Example Mapping](https://ecsa2020.disim.univaq.it/details/ecsa-2020-keynotes/3/Mighty-Methods-Four-Essential-Tools-for-Every-Software-Architect-s-Silver-Toolbox) are two related, complementary practices.
 Split stories can be mapped more easily than larger ones.
-More specifically, splitting by workflow step is straightforward to combine with/use to populate the horizontal dimension in story maps; the other patterns 2 to 9 all fit the vertical "details" dimension.
-Example mapping also talks about "business rules" (like splitting pattern 2), in the sense of a constraint that must be met.
+More specifically, splitting by workflow step is straightforward to combine with/use to populate the horizontal dimension in story maps; the other patterns all fit the vertical "details" dimension.
+Example mapping also talks about business rules, in the sense of a constraint that must be met.
 Any story can serve as input; the broader and complex it is, the longer and more intense clarification discussions will results.
 The more specific and simple a story is, the easier it will be to find the acceptance criteria for it.

 ### More Information